The only specialist security event that truly understands the legal industry

 - To obtain senior management buy-in

-The 10th Annual Securing the Law Firm will cover these and other key subjects for its audience of professionals tasked with safeguarding digital assets and sensitive data.
+The 11th Securing the Law Firm will cover these and other key subjects for its audience of professionals tasked with safeguarding digital assets and sensitive data.
 It will focus on the latest developments in the regulatory environment and in technology and the cybersecurity solutions market.

 It will look at how cybersecurity best practice can realistically be achieved within the current structure of the legal industry and what law firms can do to demonstrate security to their clients.